tcharding/talks/lca-2018/talk.md

  - Get some real hardware and write a driver
    - Pick hardware with a driver currently in staging.
    - Pick hardware that has a similar driver in tree.

+Please do not patch any kernel directory outside of staging until you have a _lot_ of patches merged (IMO at least 100).

 then ...